 As always with matters financial, consult your financial advisor or other trusted financial professional.
 You will be making a major financial commitment when you send your child to private school.
 You need to make the right decisions.
 Don't be shy about asking for advice and guidance.

 Thirteen states and the District of Columbia have voucher programs.
 These are state-funded tuition assistance programs.
-For a detailed comparison of the various programs as well as list of the states which currently have voucher programs see the National Conference of State Legislatures' School Voucher Laws: State-by-State Comparison
+For a detailed comparison of the various programs as well as la ist of the states which currently have voucher programs see the National Conference of State Legislatures' School Voucher Laws: State-by-State Comparison.

 How much money can you expect to receive?
 Typically the vouchers are the equivalent of what the state would spend per student.
 The formulas vary from state to state.